Project-YXKJ/SilverStarSCS.Docs/source/function/seam.rst

 Seam
-    A *seam*, usually is divided into three parts: start backtack, middle sewing, end backtack and thread cutting.
+    A *seam*, usually is divided into three parts: start backtack, middle sewing, end backtack and thread trimming.

-    A seam starts from stepping on pedal :term:`POSITION 1` for the first time, and ends when stepping on :term:`POSITION -2`.
+    A seam starts from pedal forward for the first time, and ends when pedal full heelback(position -2), i.e. thread trimming marks the end.

     - Free seam
     - Stitch Counting seam